-Nate will show you the trades he’s making. ...
+I’ll show you the trades I’m making...

-But you’ll have to decide whether the trades are right for you.
-We won’t be making the actual trades for you.
+But I won’t make the actual trades for you.

-It’s your money... so it’s always up to you whether you join Nate’s trades or not.
+You are in complete control.
+It’s your money... so it’s always up to you whether you join my trades or not.

-Nate:

-Exactly.

-Ryan:

-And Nate, you’ll be using this TPS system day in and day out.